 Click here to buy Spanish Marcona Almonds >

-Not to be confused with a flat, corn Mexican tortilla!, a Spanish Tortilla or Tortilla Española, is a dish that's made with potatoes and eggs, like a very oversized potato omelet.
+Not to be confused with a flat, corn Mexican tortilla!
+A Spanish Tortilla or Tortilla Española, is a dish found on almost any Spanish tapas menu.
+These traditional Spanish tapas are made with potatoes and eggs, like a very oversized potato omelet.
 It's hearty, sturdy (if made properly), and incredibly delicious.
 A version of a Tortilla de Patatas is found at almost every restaurant and street corner bar in Spain, so it's a must for an authentic tapas party.
 Add some sliced chorizo to the egg-and-potato for added spiciness and supercharged flavor.

 How to serve: cut into bite-sized pieces to are eaten with by hand (perfect to hold a glass of Tempranillo wine on the other).

 Buy Smoked Paprika (Pimenton de la Vera) for your Spanish Tortilla! >

 Spain has a wealth of olive groves, kissed by the salty air of the Mediterranean Sea.
 The variety of olives that it offers is astounding, like hojiblanca, arbequina, sevillano, manzanillas, amongst many others.
 So it's really not surprising that a colorful array of olives are found in small bowls at any tapas party, sometimes right out of the jar, and sometimes marinated in extra virgin olive oil, garlic, sea salt and pretty much anything you can think of.

 How to serve: serve a few varieties of Spanish olives in small earthenware bowls, plus add a few here and there with the plates of cured meats and cheeses.

 Click here to buy Spanish Merula Extra Virgin Olive Oil >